vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/Yellow Roses.md

 Spiritual: You enter a large garden.
 Hedges guide you towards stone steps and trimmed green arches.
 The sky is blue and the clouds are white.
 There are yellow roses everywhere.
 Eventually you stumble upon a gazebo where a young man enjoys a cup of tea with Huyen.

 - Kit believes he's in a dream that he can't wake up from.
+- The spirits love Kit, but that's part of the blessing he received.

 # Dangers